7 Public Health Programs Libraries Can Implement

 Why These Programs Matter

 Many communities face barriers that make it difficult to access health information and services.
-Libraries help address these challenges by providing trusted environments where community members can access reliable information and support.
+Libraries help address these challenges by providing trusted environments where community members can access reliable information, build confidence, and connect with local support systems.

-When libraries engage in health-related programming, they help improve:
+When libraries engage in thoughtful health-related programming, they help improve:

 • Health literacy